onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 “The Public” - not simply a republic

+hear me out: your life is not for you - it is for the others, because everything you have is made by others Life is not just about you - it is just a bit about you and mostly about others.
-Life is not for you - life is for your kids and for others - life is for culture - life is for others, and that ultimately is you - you are everyone - you are one
+Life is not for you - life is for your kids and for others - life is for culture - life is for others, and that ultimately is you - you are everyone - you are one you'd have nothing without the others and you'd be alone and miserable without them

 Culture is alive - each culture has a god - an ultimatum - or they’re not a peoples at all